Ardbraccan: Diocese of Ardbraccan

-The tower predates the current church on the site by over 700 years.
+The church tower at Ardbraccan predates the church on the site by over 700 years.
 It was scheduled for demolition when the new church was built in the 1700s, but the plans fell through and the medieval tower avoided demolition.

-When, in the aftermath of the crisis over Henry VIII's marriage to Catherine of Aragon, the Irish Church was ordered to formally break its link with the Roman Catholic Church to become the Church of Ireland.
-The Anglican or Church of Ireland Bishop of Meath continued to live in Ardbraccan in an estate attached to the main church.
-In this period, Ardbraccan possessed two churches; St. Mary's (which was located in the Bishop's residence) and St. Ultan's, which was named after a local saint who had lived in St. Braccan's day.
+When the Irish church was ordered to formally break its link with the Roman Catholic Church to become the Church of Ireland in the 16th century, the Anglican (Church of Ireland) Bishop of Meath continued to live in Ardbraccan in an estate attached to the main church.
+In this period, Ardbraccan possessed two churches: St. Mary's (which was located in the Bishop's residence) and St. Ultan's, which was named after a local saint who had lived in St. Braccan's day.

-New church

-In 1777 a new Church of Ireland church was erected on the site of the earlier church of St. Ultan's.
-The church, built to a design by Rev. Dr. Daniel Augustus Beaufort, remained in use until 1981 when it was deconsecrated due to the dwindling size of the Church of Ireland community in Ardbraccan.
-Although in 1868 the Ecclesiastical Commissioners of Ireland recorded that there were 267 members of the Church of Ireland living in Ardbraccan parish, by 1968, their number had dwindled to 10 and it ceased to be used for general worship in 1970.
-The church was finally offered for sale by the Church of Ireland in 2002.
+In 1777, a new Church of Ireland church was erected on the site of the earlier church of St. Ultan's.
+This church, built to a design by Rev. Dr. Daniel Augustus Beaufort, remained in use until 1981 when it was deconsecrated due to the dwindling size of the Church of Ireland community in Ardbraccan.
+While, in 1868, the Ecclesiastical Commissioners of Ireland recorded that there were 267 members of the Church of Ireland living in Ardbraccan parish, by 1968, their number had dwindled to 10 and it ceased to be used for general worship in 1970.
+The church was finally offered for sale in 2002.
 Its cemetery is used for burials by both the local Church of Ireland and Roman Catholic parishes.

-Bishop's residence for one thousand years

-The Church of Ireland Bishop of Meath moved out of the 18th century bishop's palace in 1885 to live in a smaller mansion nearby, Bishopscourt.
-In 1958, the Church of Ireland bishop moved away from Ardbraccan altogether, with Bishopscourt being bought by a Catholic religious order, the Holy Ghost Fathers, who renamed it An Tobar (Irish for "The Well", linking it to an ancient well at Ardbraccan associated with St. Ultan).
-When the old church underwent some vandalism, its valuable stained glass windows were removed by the Church of Ireland and donated to An Tobar.
+The Church of Ireland Bishop of Meath moved out of the 18th century bishop's palace, at Ardbraccan House, in 1885.
+He moved to live in a smaller mansion nearby, at Bishopscourt.
+In 1958, the Church of Ireland bishop moved away from Ardbraccan altogether, with Bishopscourt being bought by a Catholic religious order, the Holy Ghost Fathers, who renamed it An Tobar (Irish for "the well", linking it to an ancient well at Ardbraccan associated with St. Ultan).
+When the old church was subject to some vandalism, its stained glass windows were removed by the Church of Ireland and donated to An Tobar.

-While the Church of Ireland community used the name 'Ardbraccan' to refer to its parish, the nearby Roman Catholic parish in the 19th century opted to use a different name, Bohermeen, from the Irish An Bóthar Mín, meaning 'the smooth road', referring to a famous stretch of road that two thousand years before had passed through the neighbourhood and went to Tara, the seat of the High Kings of Ireland.
+While the Church of Ireland community used the name 'Ardbraccan' to refer to its parish, the nearby Roman Catholic parish in the 19th century opted to use a different name, "Bohermeen", from the Irish an bóthar mín, meaning 'the smooth road'.